 For each Section 3.7 complaint proceeding, an ad-hoc “Complaint Committee” should be formed and include current and former GNSO Councilors.

 GNSO Councilors’ involvement would be helpful as they not only can provide a wide range of experience and expertise, but also have the knowledge of the GNSO Operating Procedures (especially the members of the former GNSO Council leadership).
-They can be somewhat removed from the internal WG dispute and be able to provide advice in a more level-headed manner.
-If they are members in the affected WG, they may be able to provide additional insight and information regarding the circumstances that give rise to the dispute.
+They can be somewhat removed from the internal WG disagreement and be able to provide advice in a more level-headed manner.
+If they are members in the affected WG, they may be able to provide additional insight and information regarding the circumstances that give rise to the disagreement.

 A formal selection process for a Complaint Committee may not be needed.
-The WG leadership, in consultation with the GNSO Council leadership and the Council liaison, may invite current or former Councilors to join the Complaint Committee, with the aim of gathering balanced views and input to facilitate the resolution of the dispute.
+The WG leadership, in consultation with the GNSO Council leadership and the Council liaison, may invite current or former Councilors to join the Complaint Committee, with the aim of gathering balanced views and input to facilitate the resolution of the disagreement.

 With the support from such a Complaint Committee, the WG leadership will not be left alone to carry out the often complicated, time-consuming duty related to Section 3.7 complaints.
-Even when the WG leadership are a party involved in the dispute or are unable/unwilling to make a decision (e.g., due to concerns of legal action or internal disagreement), members of the Complaint Committee can advise and assist in handling the proceeding in consultation with the GNSO Council leadership and GNSO Council liaison.
+Even when the WG leadership are a party involved in the disagreement or are unable/unwilling to make a decision (e.g., due to concerns of legal action or internal disagreement), members of the Complaint Committee can advise and assist in handling the proceeding in consultation with the GNSO Council leadership and GNSO Council liaison.

 Note that in Section 5 of this implementation document there are specific suggestions for the point of intervention by the Complaint Committee.